 - VII.
 Required Course Content and Direction

-- Complete standard Pennsylvania real estate contract forms for residential property and commercial property and related disclosure documents.
+- Analyze a standard Pennsylvania real estate contract form for residential and commercial properties:

-- Identify and specify methods of clearing title exceptions as found in a title insurance report.
+- Identify and explain the methods of clearing title exceptions in a title insurance report;

-- Describe the different zoning classifications and their relations in a real estate transaction.
+- Understand and discuss the different zoning classifications and their relation to a real estate transaction; and

 - Option contracts